MicrosoftDocs/xamarin-docs/docs/ios/watchos/user-interface/text-input.md

 ms.date: 03/17/2017
 ---

-# Working with Text Input
+# Working with watchOS Text Input in Xamarin

 The Apple Watch does not provide a keyboard for users to input text, however it does support